-SHIRE OF EAST PILBARA NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2021 25, RELATED PARTY TRANSACTIONS Key Management Personnel (KMP) Compensation Disclosure 2020 The total of remuneration paid to KMP of the Actual Actual Shire during the year are as follows: 1 116 331 Short-term employee benefits 960,199 116,084 155 656 Post-employment benefits 21,731 25,360 Other long-term benefits 214,338 Termination benefits 1,297,347 1,312,352 Short-term employee benefits These amounts include all salary, fringe benefits and cash bonuses awarded to KMP except for details in respect to fees and benefits paid to elected members which may be found above.
+SHIRE OF EAST PILBARA NOTES TO AND FORMING PART OF THE FINANCIAL REPORT FOR THE YEAR ENDED 30 JUNE 2021 25.
+RELATED PARTY TRANSACTIONS Key Management Personnel (KMP) Compensation Disclosure 2020 The total of remuneration paid to KMP of the Actual Shire during the year are as follows: 1,116,331 Short-term employee benefits 960, 199 Post-employment benefits 116,084 155,656 Other long-term benefits 21,731 25,360 Termination benefits 214,338 1,312,352 1,297,347 Short-term employee benefits These amounts include all salary, fringe benefits and cash bonuses awarded to KMP except for details in respect to fees and benefits paid to elected members which may be found above.
 Post-employment benefits These amounts are the current-year's estimated cost of providing for the Shire's superannuation contributions made during the year.
 Other long-term benefits These amounts represent long service benefits accruing during the year.
 Termination benefits These amounts represent termination benefits paid to KMP (Note: may or may not be applicable in any given year).
-Transactions with related partie Transactions between related parties and the Shire are on normal commercial terms and conditions, no more favourable than those available to other parties, unless otherwise stated.
+Transactions with related parties Transactions between related parties and the Shire are on normal commercial terms and conditions, no more favourable than those available to other parties, unless otherwise stated.
 No outstanding balances or provisions for doubtful debts or guaranties exist in relation to related parties at year end.
-2021 2026 The following transactions occurred with related parties: Actual Actual Purchase of goods and services 13,160 8,418 Related Parties The Shire's main related parties are as follows: L Key management personnel Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any elected member, are considered key management personnel. ii.
-Other Related Parties An associate person of KMP was employed by the Shire under normal employment terms and conditions.
-Any entity that is controlled by or over which KMP, or close family members of KMP, have authority and responsibility for planning, directing and controlling the activity of the entity, directly or indirectly, are considered related parties in relation to the Shire.
+2021 2020 The following transactions occurred with related parties: Actual Actual 13,160 8,418 Purchase of goods and services Related Parties The Shire's main related parties are as follows: i.
+Key management personnel Any person(s) having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any elected member, are considered key management personnel. ii.
+Other Related Parties An associate person of KMP was employed by the Shire under normal employment terms and conditions Any entity that is controlled by or over which KMP, or close family members of KMP, have authority and responsibility for planning, directing and controlling the activity of the entity, directly or indirectly, are considered related parties in relation to the Shire.
+143